-Great River Road Wine Trail: Most of the members of this Mississippi River Valley group are between Red Wing and Winona, but they stretch from Prescott at the mouth of the St. Croix into the Driftless Area of Wisconsin and to Marquette in northeast Iowa.
+Great River Road Wine Trail: Most of the 11 members of this Mississippi River Valley group are between Red Wing and Winona, but they stretch from Prescott at the mouth of the St. Croix into the Driftless Area of Wisconsin and to Marquette in northeast Iowa.

 In Galena, Nouveau Wine Weekend Nov.
 17-18 includes a Friday parade, tastings, music and vineyard tours the weekend before Thanksgiving.

 Old Mission Peninsula Wine Trail: Ten wineries line this sliver that stretches into Grand Traverse Bay north of Traverse City, Mich.

 Its Great Macaroni & Cheese Bake-Off, which pairs wine with comfort food, is very popular and sells out quickly after tickets go on sale in late September.
 It's Nov.
 25 in 2023.

 Wisconsin River Valley: This isn't an official trail, but it's easy to go from one vineyard to another in the Wisconsin River Valley, from Spurgeon and Wild Hills near Muscoda to Botham near Barneveld and Wollersheim in Prairie du Sac.

-Wollersheim Winery holds a free Ruby Noveau Tasting on the third Thursday of November, Nov.
-17 in 2022.
+Wollersheim Winery holds a free Ruby Noveau Tasting on the third Thursday of November.